whytekieran/Data-Representation-Project/README.md

 OpeningHRs | The opening hours of the park
 Facilities | The facilities available in the park Description | Give a general description of the park.
-Latitude | Longitude describes the Y
+Latitude | Latitude describes the Y co-ordinate of the park on a map.
+Longitude | Longitude describes the X co-ordinate of the park on a map.
+EastITM | Gives the EastITM of the park.
+NorthITM | Gives the NorthITM of the park.
+EastIG | Gives the EastIG of the park.
+NorthIG | Gives the NorthIG of the park.

 ## _**Common HTTP Methods and a brief description**_